boneta/UmbrellaIntegrator/README.md

 #### 2 Dimensions
 Two working modes available:

  - *Rectangular grid* : Default mode.
-The PMF points are forced into a matrix according to their file name.
-The output is a grid with the same limits and a density controlled by '--grid' parameter.
+The PMF points are placed in a matrix according to their file name.
+The output is a grid with the same limits and a density controlled by '--grid' parameter and based on the initial files.
 Example: 60x30 with grid=1.2 -> 72x36.
 Missing input files will lead to errors.

  - *Incomplete grid* : Activated with '--igrid'.
 Surfaces of any shape, irregularly filled and/or missing points are welcomed.
-Local derivatives are calculated into a equally spaced grid with '--idist' distance between points.
+Local derivatives are calculated into an equally spaced grid with '--idist' distance between points.
 The surface is only generated in areas containing input values.
-Recommended method if not forced to a perfect rectangular result.
+Recommended method if not restricted to a perfect rectangular result.

 #### Examples
 `umbrellaint.py --dim 1 --out pmf_1d.dat`\